 Yes, we encourage students to book mock interviews with the Careers Service Careers Advisors.
 You can book an appointment online here.

-You will be notified of the outcome of your application in w/c 11th November 2019.
-If you are successful, we will invite you to one of our Assessment Centres and to complete a short interview.
+You will be notified of the outcome of your application in w/c 9th November 2020 If you are successful, we will invite you to one of our Assessment Centres and to complete a short interview.

 Students failing to meet the requirements of the module through non-attendance of the Micro-Placement will result in them selecting an alternative stage 3 module.

 You can!
 As with all candidates, you can do a Micro-Placement so long as you can provide evidence that you have the right to work in the UK.
 As the number of hours you are allowed to work may be restricted by your visa, do not hesitate to contact the Micro-Placements Team for more guidance.
 Please contact the visa compliance team for specific visa questions on firstname.lastname@example.org.

 if you couldn't find answers to your questions above, please feel free to email us at email@example.com